SpaceX Starship: Space colonization

 According to SpaceX, the design of Starship is driven by its requirement to be able to land crews on Mars, though SpaceX has not published technical plans or designs about Starship's life support systems, radiation protection, docking system, or in-orbit refueling system for Mars.
 The spacecraft would be launched to low Earth orbit and refueled in orbit before heading to Mars.
 After landing on Mars, the Sabatier reaction could be used to synthesize liquid methane and liquid oxygen, Starship's fuel, in a power-to-gas plant.
 The plant's raw resources would be Martian water and Martian carbon dioxide.
 On Earth, similar technologies could be used to make carbon-neutral propellant for the rocket.
 To date, there has been one proof of concept experiment (MOXIE) demonstrating the extraction of oxygen from Martian carbon dioxide, with George Dvorsky writing for Gizmodo commenting that we are not "remotely close" to turning this "into something practical".

 SpaceX and Musk have stated their goal of colonizing Mars to ensure the long-term survival of humanity, with an ambition of having sent one million people to Mars by 2050.
 In March 2022, he estimated that the first crewed Mars landing could occur in 2029.
 This timeline has been criticized as unrealistic by Kevin Olsen, a physicist at the University of Oxford, England, who has said that "colony needs to become a factory" to produce air, fuel and water as it is "fundamentally impossible to create a completely closed environment in space", and that the technology to do so is "far, far behind the technology of space flight and habitation construction".
 Serkan Saydam, a mining engineering professor from the University of New South Wales, Australia, stated that humanity currently lacks the necessary technology to establish a Martian colony, and will likely lack the capacity to establish a Martian city with one million people by 2050.

 Other missions

-One future payload is the Superbird-9 communication satellite, which was Starship's first contract for externally made commercial satellites.
-Another planned payload is the Starlab space station, which Starship will launch in a single piece.
+A future payload is the Superbird-9 communication satellite, which was Starship's first contract for externally made commercial satellites.
+Another planned payload is the Starlab space station, which Starship expects to launch in a single piece.

 In the future, the spacecraft's crewed version could be used for space tourism—for example, for the third flight of the Polaris program.

-Research conducted by Project Lyra determined that with refueling in LEO, a Starship could send a spacecraft to 'Oumuamua on a journey taking 20 years.
+Research conducted by Project Lyra determined that with refueling in LEO, a Starship could send a spacecraft to ʻOumuamua on a journey taking 20 years.
 A gravity assist would be required at Jupiter.